Azure-Samples/azure-servicebus-messaging-samples/SendersReceiversWithTopics/README.md

 reside in *Program.cs*, starting with ```Run()```.

 You can build the sample from the command line with the [build.bat](build.bat) or [build.ps1](build.ps1) scripts.
 This assumes that you have the .NET Build tools in the path.
-You can also open up the [QueuesGettingStarted.sln](QueuesGettingStarted.sln) solution file with Visual Studio and build.
+You can also open up the [SendersReceiversWithTopics.sln](SendersReceiversWithTopics.sln) solution file with Visual Studio and build.
 With either option, the NuGet package manager should download and install the **WindowsAzure.ServiceBus** package containing the
 Microsoft.ServiceBus.dll assembly, including dependencies.

-## What is a Topic?

-Topics are very similar to queues.
-A topic has one "tail" for submitting messages, exactly like a queue, and it has zero or more named, user-configurable, durably created, service-side "heads", called *subscriptions*, from which messages can be retrieved and which each act like independent queues.

-Conceptually, every existing subscription receives a copy of each message that is sent into the topic, so that each subscriber can independently consume the complete message stream.
-Whether a message is selected into the subscription is determined by a filter condition; the default filter condition allows any message.
-Filters are further illustrated in the [TopicFilters](../TopicFilters) sample.

-> The factual implementation in Service Bus is more efficient than this conceptual idea.
-The message bodies are stored just once and
-> only a subset of the message properties are copied for each subscription.
-If you are sending many messges with larger messages bodies,
-> each of those message bodies therefore only counts once towards the topic's cumulative size quota.

 ## The Program

-The send-side of the sample is identical to the [QueuesGettingStarted](../QueuesGettingStarted) sample and therefore shows that queues and topics can be used interchangeably, and that an application's messaging topology can indeed be flexibly adjusted while limiting or avoiding code churn.
+The send-side of the sample is identical to the [SendersReceiversWithQueues](../SendersReceiversWithQueues) sample and therefore shows that queues and topics can be used interchangeably, and that an application's messaging topology can indeed be flexibly adjusted while limiting or avoiding code churn.